alihamzapk/LivePeople/_datasets/2022-OC2-Thessaloniki-Step Counter Event.md

----
-schema: default
+---schema: default
-title: 2022-OC2-Thessaloniki-Step Counter Event
+title: 2022-OC2-Thessaloniki-Step Counter
 organization: Unitn
 notes: This dataset is from a sensor that returns a label identifying the activity performed by the user, accurately detected using low power signals from multiple sensors in the device.
 This is achieved using Google’s Activity Recognition API.
-Possible activities are; still, in_vehicle, on_bycicle, on_foot, running, tilting, walking.
+  Possible activities are; still, in_vehicle, on_bycicle, on_foot, running, tilting,
+  walking.
 The dataset was collected as part of the WeNet project, a Horizon 2020 funded project that aims at developing a diversity-aware, machine-mediated paradigm for social interactions.
 It collected information on the eating/drinking activities of the students of the UTH University.
 resources:
 - name: nan
   url: >-
     nan
   format: nan
 license: >-
   ./../../resources/2023LivePeopleLicense.html
-dataset_name: Step Counter Event
+dataset_name: Step Counter
 location: Thessaloniki (Greece)
 latitude_map: 40.64
 longitude_map: 22.94